JorgeAbrego/capital_bikeshare_project/README.md

     To install Portainer, follow the instructions at: [Portainer Installation Documentation](https://docs.portainer.io/start/install-ce/server/docker).

 7. **Access Airflow**: Once the stack is running, open a web browser and navigate to `http://localhost:8080` to access the Airflow web interface.
-Here you should see the DAGs deployed and ready for execution.
+Here you should see the DAGs already running.

     ![Airflow Webserver](images/Airflow_Webserver.png)